Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Parameter Description Illustration

-This parameter sets the orientation of the end tool (such as spray gun, grinding head, glue gun) when moving along the trajectory.
+This parameter is used to set the orientation of the end tool (such as spray gun, grinding head, or glue gun) when moving along trajectories.

-• When the tool orientation is Perpendicular, the tool orientation at each trajectory point aligns with the surface normal at that point, as shown on the left.
-For example, a glue gun is perpendicular to the object surface.
+• When tool direction is set to Perpendicular, the tool orientation at each trajectory point is consistent with the normal vector of the object surface at that point, as shown on the left side in the diagram.
+For example, the glue gun is perpendicular to the object surface.

-• When the tool orientation is Tangent, the tool orientation at each trajectory point aligns with the trajectory tangent direction, as shown on the right.
-For example, a grinding head conforms to the object surface.
+• When tool direction is set to Tangent, the tool orientation at each trajectory point is consistent with the tangent direction of the trajectory, as shown on the right side in the diagram.
+For example, the grinding head fits the object surface.

 tool orientation

-This parameter reverses tool orientation.
-After enabling it, tool orientation is inverted when picking trajectories, that is, the Z-axis direction of trajectory points is flipped.
-This feature changes only tool orientation, not trajectory point positions.
+This parameter is used to reverse tool orientation.
+After enabled, tool orientation is reversed during trajectory picking, meaning the Z-axis direction of trajectory points is flipped.
+This function only changes tool orientation and does not affect trajectory point positions.

 reverse tool orientation